AI Agent Management

 • Agent management: what agents can remember, what they can modify, when they need approval, and how skills evolve.

 That is why LifeOS shows up throughout this site.
-It is the working laboratory behind the public frameworks.
+It is the working lab behind the public frameworks.
+It is where theory has to survive revenue work, content reviews, broken deploys, and ordinary operational friction.

 What LifeOS proves about AI agent management